projectcontour/contour/site/docs/master/grpc-tls-howto.md

 $ openssl genrsa -out certs/envoykey.pem 2048
 ```

-Then, we generated a CSR and have the CA sign it:
+Then, we generate a CSR and have the CA sign it:

 ```
 $ openssl req -new -key certs/envoykey.pem \